 This privacy statement is for you if you are:

-This Privacy Statement also applies to personal data collected in connection with exam booking process by means of a printed form which you (or the person who fills it on your behalf) has downloaded from the Sites or has obtained by participating in a Trinity event or webinar.
+This privacy statement also applies to personal information collected in connection with the exam booking process by means of a printed form which you (or the person who fills it on your behalf) has downloaded from the Sites or has obtained by participating in a Trinity event or webinar.

-As a data controller, we are committed to protecting your privacy at all times in accordance with all applicable laws and regulations governing the use or processing of personal data, including (where applicable) the General Data Protection Regulation (“GDPR”) and any subsequent data protection legislation, whichever is in force in the UK at the relevant time.
+Whether as a data controller or a data processor, we are committed to protecting your privacy at all times in accordance with all applicable laws and regulations governing the use or processing of personal information, including (where applicable) the General Data Protection Regulation (EU) 2016/679 (‘GDPR’) and the Data Protection Act 2018 (each as amended from time to time, and in the case of the GDPR, as incorporated into UK law, including by any legislation arising out of the withdrawal of the UK from the European Union) and any subsequent data protection legislation which is in force in the UK at the relevant time.

-The information collected about your visits to our Site(s) is limited to technical data such as for example:
+The information collected when you only visit our Site(s) is usually limited to personal information such as:

 (ii) whether you reached the Sites using a search engine or if you clicked a link on another website;

 (iii) the type of web browser you used; and

 (iv) the type of device you used to access the internet.